Further Investigation of the Survivability of Code Technical Debt Items: Introduction

 Several empirical studies acknowledge the negative effects of code TDIs on software quality, e.g., \cite{chatzigeorgiou2010investigating,menzies2006data}.
 The repaid code TD (removing code TDI) not only improves the maintainability of the software system but also reduces the maintenance costs~\cite{sjoberg2012quantifying}.
-Studying the life cycle of code TDIs (bugs, code smells, and vulnerabilities) can therefore help prioritize the maintenance activities~\cite{tufano2017and}.
-Understanding code TDIs life cycle is essential to build support tools as well.
-The empirical analysis of the evolution, longevity, and survivability (i.e., the time that the code TDIs remain in the system) of the code TDIs thus have crucial implications for software development teams.
+Studying the life cycle of code TDIs (bugs, code smells, and vulnerabilities) can therefore help prioritise the maintenance activities~\cite{tufano2017and}.
+Understanding the life cycle of code TDIs is essential in building support tools as well.
+The empirical analysis of the evolution and survivability (i.e., the time that the code TDIs remain in the system) of the code TDIs thus have crucial implications for software development teams.

-Prior research~\cite{arcoverde2011understanding,brown2010managing,chatzigeorgiou2010investigating,digkas2018developers,lozano2007assessing,rapu2004using,tufano2015and,tufano2017and} have studied the survivability of code TDIs in software systems - mainly focusing on code smells.
-While there are studies that investigate the effects of code TDIs on codebase and code entities, few empirical studies have been conducted on industrial systems.
+Prior research~\cite{arcoverde2011understanding,brown2010managing,chatzigeorgiou2010investigating,digkas2018developers,lozano2007assessing,rapu2004using,tufano2015and,tufano2017and} have studied the survivability of code TDIs in software systems - mainly focusing on -- some -- code smells.
+While studies are investigating the effects of code TDIs on codebase and code entities, few empirical studies have been conducted on industrial settings.
 Additionally, a more in-depth investigation and insights into how development and maintenance activities impact the survivability of code TDIs are yet to be considered by prior studies.
-By taking inspiration and following a similar approach of the study by Tufano et~al.~\cite{tufano2017and}, we conduct a large-scale empirical but parallel study where we focus on a different scope, different set of code TDIs, and different research questions.
+By taking inspiration and following a similar approach of the study by Tufano et~al.~\cite{tufano2017and}, we conduct a large-scale empirical but parallel study where we focus on a different scope, a much wider set of code TDIs, and different research questions.
+It is important to clarify that the study by Tufano et~al.~\cite{tufano2017and} uses the code smells by Fowler et~al.~\cite{Fowler1999} whereas we study the code smells as defined and detected by SonarQube, although, of course, there is some extent of overlap among the two code smells sets.

+In addition to code smells, we investigate the survivability of bugs and vulnerabilities as defined by SonarQube.
+Bugs are of interest since they refer to coding violations that do not affect the internal quality of the system, as code-smells, but are coding violations that impact the external quality of the developed system~\cite{Kruchten2019}.
+Understanding how they are treated and how much time they survive in the system can help us understand how different types of TDI are mitigated and consider these findings to plan TD more efficient mitigation actions.
+Vulnerabilities are related to security issues and are usually discovered after some time has passed, making them different from code smells.
+Therefore, studying their survivability can give us more insight into how they are treated during the development.